-- Staff meet with nurses' leadership to discuss four-tiered evaluation system development process. - Three meetings are held for development of four-tiered evaluation system process - One-Third of food & nutrition staff are on four-tiered evaluation system.
-Positive reviews of evaluation are received. - First draft of directors' four-tiered evaluation system is completed after meetings with director-level representatives. - All custodial staff are evaluated on a four-tier model. - Four-tiered evaluation system developed for nurses. - Four-tiered evaluation system developed for directors. - Approximately 70% of food & nutrition utilize the four-tiered evaluation system at the conclusion of the 2016-17 school year.
+- Staff meet with nurses' leadership to discuss four-tiered evaluation system development process. - Three meetings are set for development of four-tiered evaluation system process - Two-thirds of food & nutrition staff are on four-tiered evaluation system.
+Positive reviews of evaluation are received. - First draft of directors' four-tiered evaluation system is completed after meetings with director-level representatives.